RedPitaya/RedPitaya/doc/visual/README.md

 # Examples

-TODO: add some generic wiering descriptions of the shield.
+TODO: add some generic wiring descriptions of the shield.

 ## Example 1 - LED blink